DataScienceUIBK/HintEval/README.md

 ## 🪪License
-This project is licensed under the Apache-2.0 License - see the [LICENSE](https://opensource.org/license/apache-2-0) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/apache-2-0) file for details.

 ## ✨Citation
 If you find this work useful, please cite [📜our paper](https://doi.org/10.48550/arXiv.2502.00857):